 Dough

-Now you are a professional for creating perfectly risen dough.
-But, what about your dough’s texture?
+Now that the yeast has bloomed nicely, let’s get the dough’s texture perfect.
 Every environment is different, with the main factor being humidity.
 Your dough should be soft to the touch without being sticky

 - It’s too sticky: While the dough is still in your mixer equipped with the dough hook, add 1 tbsp of flour at a time, until completely mixed in, until your dough is perfect.